Abhyankar's conjectures in Galois theory: Current status and future directions

-Let $X$ be an irreducible variety (or reduced scheme), and consider a finite morphism $Y \to X$, corresponding to a finite extension of function fields.
-Then $Y \to X$ is called an {\em \'etale cover} if it is flat and unramified.
-Here flatness is automatic if $X$ is a regular curve or surface, and $Y$ is normal (in particular, if $X$ and $Y$ are smooth curves).
-After picking a geometric base point $P$ on $X$, and picking such base points on each $Y$ above $P$, the Galois \'etale covers of $X$ form an inverse system, whose automorphism group is the {\em \'etale fundamental group} $\pi_{1,{\rm et}}(X)$.
+To correspond to a covering space, a finite-to-one map $Y \to X$ also should not ``miss any points'' over $X$ (i.e., it should be topologically proper).
+This is equivalent to assuming that the map is {\em finite}, in the sense of the ring of polynomial functions on $Y$ being a finitely generated module over the ring of such functions on $X$.
+Like \'etale, this condition is purely algebraic.
+Thus one can speak of a (finite) \'etale cover $Y \to X$ even when working over a quite general base field; and if that field is $\mathbb C$ then this is equivalent to being a covering space of finite degree.

+In order to define fundamental groups in terms of covering spaces, one classically invokes the universal cover, which is a manifold if the given space is.
+But a given algebraic variety generally does not have another variety as its universal cover.
+Instead, one works with the full inverse system of finite \'etale covers $Y \to X$, which is well defined once one picks a base point $P$ on $X$ and a point on each $Y$ above $P$.
+The automorphism group of this inverse system is then called the {\em \'etale fundamental group} $\pi_{1,{\rm et}}(X)$.
 As in topology, the isomorphism class of this profinite group does not depend on the choice of $P$.
 Alternatively, this group can be regarded as the inverse limit of the Galois groups of the Galois \'etale covers $Y \to X$ in the inverse system of covers.